 The current 4.x stable release is v4.1.5, from 2016/06/17, (what changed?):

 Check your language binding and see whether it already supports ZeroMQ v4.0.
 We recommend this release to anyone developing new applications with ZeroMQ who needs strong encryption.
-The encryption mechanisms in ZeroMQ v4.0 are however considered experimental.
-Release 4.0.4 is network-compatible with stable releases 3.2 and 2.2.
+Release 4.0.5 is backwards-compatible with stable releases back to 2.2.

 Legacy Stable Release 3.2.5

 The legacy 3.x stable release is v3.2.5, from 2014/10/14, (what changed?):

 Our goal is that the development master is almost perfect, all the time.
 You can get the latest development master at any time via git.
 If you're developing new apps, we recommend you test against the master regularly.
 On Linux or OS/X, run ./autogen.sh after cloning this repository.